kaylendwyer/template-debug/pages/about/about.md

 See our [logistics page](../logistics) for full details about lodging, transportation, facilities, and local information.

-### Will Covid-19 affect the Institute?
+### How might Covid-19 affect the Institute?
-The Institute will follow all local and institutional policies and saftey protocols in place at the time of the event. ***In the event that there are travel restrictions or safety concerns due to COVID-19 or other circumstances, we are prepared to move the institute to a hybrid or fully-online format with synchronous and asynchronous programming.***
+The Institute will follow all local and institutional policies and saftey protocols in place at the time of the event.

+***In the event that there are travel restrictions or safety concerns due to COVID-19 or other circumstances, we are prepared to move the institute to a hybrid or fully-online format.***

 ### Will I feel welcome, comfortable and safe at the Institute?